FitTracker/Fitness-Goal-Tracker/README.md

 ### Viewing Progress

-Graphs are displayed on your dashboard, showing you how much is left progress remains to complete your goals.
+Graphs are displayed on your dashboard, displaying how much progress is remaining on your goals.

 ### Interacting with Friends